 FotoFinder is a skin imaging technology that performs pain-free automated total body mapping to create an accurate skin map of the patient to analyze and more efficiently track any changes to moles as well as other skin issues.
 This state-of-the-art device uses a combination of high-resolution photography, video dermoscopy, and artificial intelligence to create a highly magnified image of your moles and mole structure and is one of the most advanced diagnostic tools used in detecting abnormalities early.
 Currently, UT Health Austin is one of only two providers in the state of Texas with access to this technology.

 “When I capture closeup images, called dermoscopic images, of moles that are a little odd looking, if necessary, I have the ability to query an artificial intelligence-powered program to give me a risk score as to whether something is worth biopsying, almost like a decision support tool.
 It’s not something I routinely rely upon, but with the help of my colleagues in biomedical engineering on The University of Texas at Austin campus, I am trying to figure out whether there’s a way for us to use and incorporate artificial intelligence-powered technology in the treatment of patients to further address existing health disparities.”

-Dr. Adamson’s research has been generously supported through funding from the Robert Wood Johnson Foundation, the Dermatology Foundation, and the National Institutes of Health.
+Dr. Adamson’s research has been generously supported through funding from the American Cancer Society, the Dermatology Foundation, the Robert Wood Johnson Foundation, and the National Institutes of Health.
 Additionally, his clinic and research work has also received support from Meredith’s Mission for Melanoma and the Brown Skin Too Foundation.